 Lula Mae is the Community Engagement and Research Manager for the Weill Cornell Clinical and Translational Science Center in New York City.
 Her education, training and rich experiences as a pastor, educator and a nurse afford her a unique perspective on illness, healthcare and medical research.
 Her capacity to speak to the spiritual aspects of sickness and healthcare, what it is to suffer and to be vulnerable, is one of Dr. Phillips’ greatest assets.
 She received her Doctorate in Ministry and Master’s degree in Divinity from Alliance Theological Seminary and her Master’s in Education from Columbia University’s Teacher’s College.

 Allen Stenger, J.D.

-Allen is tax advisor with the International Tax Services practice of Ernst & Young LLP.
+Allen is a Principal with Ernst & Young LLP in its International Tax Services practice.
 He has advised a number of non-profit organizations with respect to obtaining and maintaining IRS recognition of the organizations' tax-exempt status.
 Allen is passionate to assist STAR in identifying a cure to sickle cell disease that has fewer side effects and does not depend on the existence of a related donor.
 Allen's role with STAR also allows him to work with his sister, a pediatric hematology-oncologist in Atlanta.
 Allen obtained a B.A. from the University of Notre Dame, a J.D. from Harvard Law School, and a LL.M.
 (Taxation) from the Georgetown University Law Center.